-445 The highest abundance of H. ottoi is recorded towards the top of abandoned deltaic lobes, 446 hence, the interruption in the sedimentation would be determining for its settlement.
-Agirrezabala 447 and de Gibert (2004) point out that the production of H. ottoi responds to rapid opportunistic 448 colonisation following a sediment discharge and the frequency of these events of discharge controls 449 the abundance of trace fossils in one horizon.
-This would be a decisive factor to understand the 450 distribution of trace fossils in Arroyo Carreri, and specially they scarcity in active deltaic lobes where 451 time between sedimentary discharges would have been short hence preventing any long-term 452 colonisation.
-Thus, the greatest abundance of trace fossils is located at the top of abandoned deltaic 453 lobes, evidencing the interruption in the sedimentation.
-Therefore, deposit-feeders dominate the 454 substrate and the abundance of trace fossils is higher towards the top of deltaic lobes.
-However, 455 sediment suspended loads and frequency of discharge are not enough to explain the differences in 456 abundance and richness observed between FA2 and FA3, where only in the last one is recorded a 457 diverse association of deposit-feeder trace fossils reaching a bpbi of 3-4 (Fig. 5f-g).
-Availability of 458 oxygen also should be discarded as a constraining factor since it is expected to be similar in both 459 facies.
+in one horizon.
+This would be a decisive factor to understand the distribution of trace fossils in Arroyo Carreri, and specially their scarcity in active deltaic lobes where time between sedimentary discharges would have been short, hence preventing any long-term colonisation.
+Thus, the greatest abundance of trace fossils is located at the top of abandoned deltaic lobes, evidencing the interruption in the sedimentation.
+Therefore, deposit-feeders dominate the substrate and the abundance of trace fossils is higher towards the top of deltaic lobes.
+However, sediment suspended loads and frequency of discharge are not enough to explain the differences in abundance and richness observed between FA2 and FA3, where only in the last one it is recorded a diverse association of deposit-feeder trace fossils reaching a bpbi of 3-4 (Fig. 5f-g).
+Availability of oxygen also should be discarded as a constraining factor since it is expected to be similar in both facies.

 Tides could have had a determining role in the settlement of trace fossils in Arroyo Carreri.
-In FA3 is expected a higher salinity than in FA2 as consequence of the influx of sea water induced by tides (Matsoukis et al. 2022), allowing the development of a more diverse ichnofauna, here represented by H. ottoi, ?Parahaentzschelinia, and horizontal trace fossils of other deposit feeders as Planolites and ?Taenidium.
-When comparing monoichnospecific H. ottoi-bearing surfaces in FA2 with the associations of deposit feeders recorded in some beds of FA3, differences in richness couldbe understood as the result of changes in salinity conditions.
+In FA3 it is expected a higher salinity than in FA2 as consequence of the influx of sea water induced by tides (Matsoukis et al. 2022), allowing the development of a more diverse ichnofauna, here represented by H. ottoi, ?Parahaentzschelinia, and horizontal trace fossils of other deposit feeders such as Planolites and ?Taenidium.
+When comparing monoichnospecific H. ottoi-bearing surfaces in FA2 with the associations of deposit feeders recorded in some beds of FA3, differences in richness could be understood as the result of changes in salinity conditions.

-However, even when salinity conditions would favour a more diverse ichnofauna, in some beds of FA3 only a few specimens of H. ottoi developed reaching a bpbi and ii = 2.
+However, even when salinity conditions would favour a more diverse ichnofauna, in some beds of FA3 only a few specimens of H. ottoi developed, reaching a bpbi and ii = 2.
 The cross-cut of H. ottoi by horizontal trace fossils of deposit feeders observed in the surfaces with bpbi = 3-4 evidences a certain order of colonisation where H. ottoi producers were the first to arrive.
 Thus, surfaces with discrete trace fossils would have been colonized by the H. ottoi producers, but colonisation windows would have closed before the settlement of the producers of other trace fossils, probably due to sediment discharge.

-474 It has to be taken into consideration that changes in organic matter content could have 475 contributed to support a more abundant association of deposit feeders for the crowded surfaces in 476 FA3.
-Although it is not possible to verify this with the current data, changes in the availability of 477 organic matter as consequence of the rise in the tidal influence cannot be ruled out.
-Bustin (1988), 478 for the Tertiary Niger delta, considered the possibility that changes in the relative significance of 479 tides, waves and river energy may affect the size and geometry of the delta plain, frequency of 480 flooding, and associated erosion of organic matter.
+It has to be taken into consideration that changes in organic matter content could have contributed to support a more abundant association of deposit feeders for the crowded surfaces in FA3.
+Although it is not possible to verify this with the current data, changes in the availability of organic matter as consequence of the rise in the tidal influence cannot be ruled out.
+Bustin (1988), for the Tertiary Niger delta, considered the possibility that changes in the relative significance of tides, waves and river energy may affect the size and geometry of the delta plain, frequency of flooding, and associated erosion of organic matter.
 Additionally, changes in climate and production of organic matter in time would contribute to modify the availability and type of organic matter.
-If 481 482 these changes happened, differences in richness among different surfaces in FA3 still would be 483 mainly related to sediment discharge.
+If these changes happened, differences in richness among different surfaces in FA3 still would be mainly related to sediment discharge.